-The expansion of Don Gabriel began in the second half of 2018 with the selected mining and haulage contractors arriving on site during August 2018.
+The expansion of Don Gabriel began in the second half of 2018 and has been supported by the Company's working capital and MTV's operational cash flows.
 This expansion has progressed well with \$1.9 million of capital expenditures incurred in 2018 for pre-stripping of phases 2, 3 and 5 (7 mining phases in total).
-In 2019, a further \$3.3 million of expenditures were incurred year-to-date in phases 4, 5, 6 and 7.
-A total of \$5.9 million was defined for pre-stripping mining which is expected to be fully utilized by the end of 2019.
+In 2019, a further \$4.5 million of expenditures were incurred year-to-date in phases 4, 5, 6 and 7.
+Starting in the first half of 2018, ore movement at Don Gabriel has more than tripled to over 90,000 tonnes per month.